0%

 Procedure

-1. Distribute the text (under 500 words).
-Read aloud once, all the way through, without comment.
+1. Distribute the opening five paragraphs (about 800 words).
+Read aloud once, all the way through, without comment -- ideally with a student standing at the front of the room.

-2. Ask: what kind of speech is this?
-Who's the audience?
-When was it given?
+2. Ask: what kind of writing is this?
+Who’s the audience?
+When was it written, and where?
+(Newark, December 19, 1776, by a man retreating with a beaten army.)

 3. Re-read sentence by sentence.
 After each sentence, ask one student to identify the rhetorical move (parallel structure, question, image, abstraction, etc.).